-In my post, I show you how to make your WordPress website visible On Google search.
+In my post, I show you how to make your WordPress website visible On Google searches.

-If you are new to blogging and can’t find your website on Google, then this is the post for you.
+If you are new to blogging and can’t find your website on Google, this post is for you.

 I show you step by step what you need to do to get your site to show for search queries on Google and Bing.

 Google does an excellent job of finding new websites and recently published content on the internet.